SadCat (SAD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SadCat Historical Price

-According to the latest data gathered on SadCat live price page, the current price of SadCat is 0.00049115USD.
-The circulating supply of SadCat(SAD) is 93.11M SAD , giving it a market capitalization of $45.73K.
+According to the latest data gathered on SadCat live price page, the current price of SadCat is 0USD.
+The circulating supply of SadCat(SAD) is 93.11M SAD , giving it a market capitalization of $57.32K.

 The SadCat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SAD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.